MeanderingProgrammer/render-markdown.nvim/README.md

 })
 ```

+# Commands

+`:RenderMarkdownToggle` - Switch between enabling & disabling this plugin

+- Function can also be accessed directly through `require('render-markdown').toggle()`

 # Setup

 Below is the configuration that gets used by default, any part of it can be modified